cleesmith/unifiedbeat/README.md

     * ```export GO15VENDOREXPERIMENT=1```
     * ```godep save```
   * ```go build```
-    * if building on linux 64bit platform, or if building on mac/windows do:
+    * if building for linux 64bit platform but on a mac do the following to cross-compile:
       * ```env GOOS=linux GOARCH=amd64 go build```
-  * copy/scp unifiedbeat binary file to the server with unified2 files to be indexed
 1. ```mkdir unifiedbeat```
 1. ```cd unifiedbeat```
 1. copy or scp the unifiedbeat binary file to the unifiedbeat folder
 1. ```curl -XPUT 'http://localhost:9200/_template/unifiedbeat' -d@etc/unifiedbeat.template.json```
 1. ```rm .unifiedbeat``` if exists ... this file tracks the previous positions within the unified2 files being tailed and indexed
-1. ```nano or vim etc/unifiedbeat.yml``` then change:
+1. ```nano or vim etc/unifiedbeat.yml``` then change YAML configuration file:
   * unifiedbeat:
     * rules:
       * gen_msg_map_path: **?**  _# the absolute full path, typically: /etc/snort/gen-msg.map_